 Several of the ecommerce platforms available today are hosted and easy to maintain, with no web developer or design team needed.
 These do-it-yourself tools make it effortless to update content, add products, and make other adjustments all on your own.

 Once your website is up and running, it can even be easy to integrate it with the other software you use.
-One common example is connecting your ecommerce platform to the system you use to manage order fulfillment.
+One common example is connecting your ecommerce platform to the system you use to manage order fulfilment.

 6. Run creative marketing campaigns